 When you think of Obi-Wan Kenobi, what comes immediately to mind?
 The answer to that depends on who is being asked, and which Star Wars movie they’ve seen most recently, but it’s likely that the average fan thinks of the wise and wizened Kenobi of A New Hope.
 That version of Kenobi played a vital role in molding young Luke Skywalker into the ferocious wielder of the green lightsaber seen in the Galactic Civil War.

 But, of course, there is another side to Obi-Wan, which we witnessed in the prequel trilogy: the fierce Jedi warrior.
-This is the Obi-Wan who went head to head against Darth Maul’s double-bladed red lightsaber and emerged victorious, who vanquished Anakin Skywalker in the famed Duel on Mustafar.
+This is the Obi-Wan who went head to head against Darth Maul’s double-bladed red lightsaber and emerged victoriously, who vanquished Anakin Skywalker in the famed Duel on Mustafar.
 Let’s explore these two momentous occasions with a discerning eye on the moves and tactics that Obi-Wan utilized to defeat his opponent in each case.

 Duel on Naboo: Obi-Wan Vs Darth Maul